koopjs/koop-provider-example/README.md

 ### Controller

-Controllers handle formatting request params and query strings, passing requests to Models, and responding to requests with data from Models.
+Controllers handle formatting request parameters and query strings, passing requests to Models, and responding to requests with data from Models.

 ### Models